Robert Berdella: Bob's Bazaar Bizarre

 In 1982, Berdella began renting his own booth at the Westport Flea Market.
 This store was named Bob's Bazaar Bizarre, and primarily sold and traded primitive art, jewelry, and antiques.
-Although occasionally making a generous monthly profit, the income from this business was insufficient to maintain his expenses and make ends meet.
+Although he occasionally made a generous monthly profit, the income from this business was insufficient to cover his expenses and make ends meet.
 As a result, Berdella would occasionally steal or scavenge items to sell at his booth.
 He would also take lodgers at his home as a means of gaining additional income.

 At the flea market, Berdella became acquainted with a fellow merchant named Paul Howell, who operated a booth adjacent to his own.
 Soon, Berdella became acquainted with Paul Howell's younger son, Jerry.
 Initially, Jerry Howell and his friends taunted Berdella for his overt homosexuality, although according to Berdella, Jerry Howell later confided to him that he and his friends occasionally earned money as male prostitutes.

 By the early 1980s, Paul Howell had relocated his business to a store close to the intersection of 39th and Main Street, with his family living in an apartment above the shop.
 Berdella remained a casual friend of the family, offering his assistance if Jerry encountered any minor scrapes with the law.
 By the summer of 1984, Jerry Howell had turned 19.